-House sitting is the absolute perfect way to see London.
-Firstly, house sitting means basically free accommodation, so you'll be able to afford to stay in one of the most popular and expensive cities in the world.
-Secondly, with so many luxury house sitting London jobs available you will be able to enjoy London the way it was supposed to be enjoyed - in style.
+House sitting is a really great way to not just see London, but truly experience it in a way many can only dream of - as a local.
+House sitting basically means free accommodation, so you'll be able to afford to stay in one of the most popular and expensive cities in the world for free.
+Additionally, with so many luxury house sitting London jobs available, you will be able to enjoy London the way it was supposed to be enjoyed - in bougie style.
 Put simply, house sitting London will enable you to travel to London both cheaply and luxuriously - how often do those two things go hand-in-hand?
+And it goes further than that, yes you will be able to see London as a tourist, but you'll also get the experience of living in London as a local, staying in a local's home, with home comforts like pets and washing machines.
+But why listen to me?

-We signed up in 2013 and have continued to renew our membership every year since.
-We've done over 30 house sits with them, and had back-to-back sits in Australia and Europe through them.
+I signed up in 2013 and have continued to renew my membership every year since.
+I've done over 50 house sits with them, and had back-to-back sits in Australia and Europe through them.
 This includes three spectacular house sitting London gigs.

 Trusted House Sitters Discount code!